hereishd/K8S-Cluster-From-Scratch/README.md

 ```
 $ sudo systemctl enable kubelet
 ```
-* Pull the container images *(This is not required as they will be pulled on kubeadmin init)*
+* Pull the container images *(This is not required as they will be pulled on 'kubeadmin init')*
 ```
 $ sudo kubeadm config images pull --cri-socket /var/run/crio/crio.sock
 ```